Density of fiberwise orbits in minimal iterated function systems on the circle: Introduction

-Observe that the standard Bernoulli measures on $\Sigma_k^+$ are an example of this class of probabilities.
+Observe that the standard Bernoulli measures on $\Sigma_k^+$ are typical examples of these kind of probabilities.

-The main result in~\cite{BV11} implies that for each point $x$, almost every random orbit starting at $x$ of a minimal IFS is dense in $X$.
-To be more precise, for each point $x$, there exists a set $\Omega(x) \subset \Sigma_k^+$ with $\mathbb{P}(\Omega(x))=1$ such that $\mathcal{O}^+_\omega(x)$ is dense in $X$ for all $\omega\in \Omega(x)$.
-Hence, a logical question would be whether the set $\Omega(x)$ could be independent of the choice of $x$.
-In other words, if almost every orbital branch of a minimal IFS acts minimally, i.e., if the following holds
+In the recent works~\cite{BV11,BV12,BR13}, the limit set of IFSs have been studied providing some conditions to guarantee minimality.
+In the present paper, focusing essentially on the same subject, we study the density of fiberwise orbits of minimal IFSs, mainly on the circle.
+This goal is motivated in part by the main result in~\cite{BV11} saying that for a minimal IFS, almost every branch orbit starting from an arbitrary point is dense in $X$.
+To be more precise, for each point $x$ there exists a set $\Omega(x) \subset \Sigma_k^+$ with $\mathbb{P}(\Omega(x))=1$ such that $\mathcal{O}^+_\omega(x)$ is dense in $X$, for every $\omega\in \Omega(x)$.
+A logical question would be whether the set $\Omega(x)$ could be independent of the choice of $x$.
+In other words, if almost every orbital branch of a minimal IFS acts minimally, i.e.,